Huskyeder/stackato-doc/admin/reference/architecture.rst

    Docker.
  * apptail: Streams application logs via Logyard to various log drains.

-In previous versions of Stackato, staging and running were handled by separate components (Stager and DEA respectively), but these roles have been combined in version 3.0 and later.

-The Docker image used for the containers can be customized by admins.
+The Docker image used for the containers can be :ref:`customized by admins <docker-modify-container>`.

 .. _architecture-services: